nadi-pro/docs/1.0/configuration-nadi-sampling.md

 1. Create a Custom Sampling Class
 2. Register the Custom Sampling Strategy
-3. Configure the Strategy in the NADI Config
+3. Configure the Strategy

-### Step 1: Create a Custom Sampling Class
+#### Step 1: Create a Custom Sampling Class

 First, create a new class that implements the `Contract` and uses the `Config` class to access the necessary configuration parameters.